TweakScale/TweakScale/README.md

 		- Under the following terms:
 			- You follow your heart's desire. :)
 * [KSPe.Light](https://github.com/net-lisias-ksp/KSPAPIExtensions/tree/local/TweakScale) is licensed to TweakScale under [SKL 1.0](https://ksp.lisias.net/SKL-1_0.txt)
-	+ KSPe.Light is a lighweight version of KSPe, a component from KSP API Extensions /L.
+	+ KSPe.Light is a lightweight version of KSPe, a component from KSP API Extensions /L.
-	+ This library is not meant to general public consuption.
+	+ This library is not meant to general public consumption.
 Use [KSP API Extensions](https://github.com/net-lisias-ksp/KSPAPIExtensions/releases) instead.

 See [NOTICE](./NOTICE) for further copyright and trademarks notices.